Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Discussion

-In this work, we have suggested and investigated the use of a sparse interpolation method based on weighted Leja node sequences in order to address the problems of approximation and uncertainty quantification for stochastic models with random variables characterized by \glspl{pdf} of arbitrary shapes.
-For that purpose, we applied a weighted Leja-based dimension-adaptive interpolation algorithm to three stochastic models featuring $8$, $10$, and $16$ input parameters, respectively.
+In this work, we investigated the use of a sparse interpolation method based on weighted Leja node sequences in order to address the problems of approximation and uncertainty quantification for {models with input random variables} characterized by \glspl{pdf} of arbitrary shapes.
+For that purpose, we applied a weighted Leja-based, dimension-adaptive interpolation algorithm to four models featuring $8$, $10$, $16$, and $15$ parameters, respectively.
 Truncated normal and extreme value input distributions have been used to model the random input parameters.
 The suggested approach has also been compared to a well-established adaptive \gls{gpc} method, which uses numerically constructed orthogonal polynomials to address arbitrary input \glspl{pdf}.

-The numerical results presented in Section~\ref{sec:num_exp} indicate that the weighted Leja interpolation performs very well in all three numerical experiments, both in terms of approximation as well as of statistical measure estimation accuracy.
-Moreover, the suggested approach shows either superior or equivalent performance to the \gls{gpc} method used for comparison purposes.
-Those comparison results can be seen as an extension of those reported in \cite{eldred2009a, eldred2009}, where uniform, normal and log-normal distributions were considered, to the case of arbitrary input \glspl{pdf}.
-Overall, we may conclude that the approach presented in this work poses a viable and reliable alternative to arbitrary \gls{gpc} methods \cite{soize2004, wan2006a, wan2006}.
+The numerical results presented in Section~\ref{sec:num_exp} indicated that the weighted Leja interpolation performed very well in all four numerical experiments, both in terms of approximation as well as of statistics estimation accuracy.
+Moreover, the suggested approach showed either superior or equivalent performance to the \gls{gpc} method used for comparison purposes.
+The comparison results could be seen as an extension of those reported in \cite{eldred2009a, eldred2009}, where uniform, normal, and log-normal distributions were considered, to the case of arbitrary input \glspl{pdf}.
+Overall, we may conclude that the approach presented in this work posed a viable and reliable alternative to arbitrary \gls{gpc} methods \cite{soize2004, wan2006a, wan2006}.

-An obvious limitation of this work is the assumption that the input \glspl{rv} can be described by continuous \glspl{pdf}.
+An obvious limitation of this work is the assumption that the input \glspl{rv} could be described by continuous \glspl{pdf}.
 Data-driven approaches, such as those presented in \cite{ahlfeld2016, oladyshkin2012}, are able to construct \gls{gpc} approximations based only on moment values computed after a dataset, without any other assumption regarding a \gls{pdf}, which might rely on subjective interpretations of the data and result in the introduction of severe biases.
 The extension of interpolation-based \gls{uq} methods to problems where the input \glspl{pdf} are not explicitly given in closed-form would be an interesting path for further research, to be pursued in a later study.